karanius/APPSchat/README.md

-Stable version - LIVE CHAT :  https://appschat.herokuapp.com/
+Most stable version is LIVE @ :  https://appschat.herokuapp.com/
 ~ !!
-If the above link doesnt work, thats because the server id sleeping.
+If the above link doesnt work, thats because the server is sleeping.
 Just give it about 15 seconds and retry :)

 Tech : React , Node.js

-Dont be shy if you feel like you want to add a new component to the app!! some cool simple ideas for improvement would be:
+Dont be shy: Fork the repo and do as you like. maybe add a new component to the app ? some cool simple ideas for improvement would be:
 ```
 {

   1: function stringToEmoji() {
-        replaces words or phrases such as '+smile'
+        replaces words or phrases such as ':)'
         with '😊' emoji  when sending a msg.
   },